yuyaryshev/inprint/README.md

 - **skipNodeModules**- optional, if true will skip all path containing /node_modules/, default is true

+- **embeddedFeatures** - 'first' | 'last' | false - used to automatically run embedded generation functions (see the list below), 'first' - to run them before your inprint code, 'last' - to run only if your code returned undefined, false - don't run them ever, default is **false**.

 # Limitations

 - **@INPRINT** tags can't be nested